ymxblog/Uptime-Status/README-en.md

 ## 📖 Introduction

-Website Monitor is a website status monitoring dashboard developed based on the UptimeRobot API, supporting multi-website status monitoring, real-time notifications, outage statistics and other functions.
+Website Monitor is a website status monitoring dashboard developed based on the UptimeRobot **v3 API**, supporting multi-website status monitoring, outage statistics and other functions.
 It features a clean and beautiful interface, responsive design, and supports light/dark theme switching.

+> **Upgrade notice**: UptimeRobot has deprecated the legacy v2 endpoint (`.../v2/getMonitors`).
+If you are still on an older version, please pull the latest code and redeploy, otherwise data loading may fail or time out.

 ## ✨ Feature Preview